psholtz/MIT-SICP/Section-1.1/clojure/README.md

 Section 1.1
 ===========

-Contains solutions expressed in Clojure dialect of Lisp.
+Contains solutions expressed in the Clojure dialect of Lisp.